Skip to main content

 Plug the yellow end of the Wii A/V cable into the green Y input.
 Plug the white end into the audio L socket and the red end into audio R. Leave the blue and second red holes empty.
 Turn on the Wii console and set the TV to the input you’re using.

-Can you hook a Wii up to a smart TV?
+Can I hook a Wii up to a smart TV?

 Grab an HDMI cable, plug one end into the Wii and the other into your smart TV.
-Switch the TV to the HDMI channel with Input Select or a similar option on the remote.
-It’s a quick, simple fix to get Wii games on any smart TV.
+Switch the TV to the HDMI channel using Input Select or a similar option on the remote.
+Honestly, this is the best way to get Wii games on any smart TV.

 Nope—Nintendo Wii consoles never shipped with an HDMI port.
 You’ll need a third-party adapter to send Wii video over HDMI to modern TVs.